 The Company recognizes stock compensation expense resulting from the equity-based awards over the requisite service period.
-Stock compensation expense is recorded based on the estimated fair value of the equity-based award on the grant date using the Black-Scholes valuation model.
+Stock compensation expense for stock options is recorded based on the estimated fair value of the equity-based award on the grant date using the Black-Scholes valuation model.
 Stock compensation expense is recognized in the Selling, general and administrative expense line item in the Condensed Consolidated Statements of Operations.
-Stock compensation expense included in the Condensed Consolidated Statements of Operations for the three months ended September 30, 2023 and 2022 was \$1,100,007 and \$51,116, respectively, and \$1,561,616 and \$145,826 for the nine months ended September 30, 2023 and 2022, respectively.
-As of September 30, 2023, there was unrecognized stock compensation expense related to non-vested stock option arrangements totaling \$16,417,253.
-The weighted average period over which the unrecognized stock compensation expense is expected to be recognized is 3.43 years.
+Stock compensation expense included in the Condensed Consolidated Statements of Operations for stock options for the three months ended September 30, 2023 March 31, 2024 and 2022 2023 was \$1,100,007 \$1,287,567 and \$51,116, respectively, and \$1,561,616 and \$145,826 for the nine months ended September 30, 2023 and 2022, \$51,079, respectively.
+As of September 30, 2023 March 31, 2024, there was unrecognized stock compensation expense related to non-vested stock option arrangements totaling \$16,417,253. \$19,336,261.
+The weighted average period over which the unrecognized stock compensation expense is expected to be recognized is 3.43 3.17 years.